 Preventing your eyes from getting damaged by ultraviolet radiation is very important.
 Especially in the desert as the sun is harsh and almost always there.
 So don’t forget to bring your sunglasses.
 Sunglasses that are close to your face can also give some protection from blowing sand.

-Protect your body from the harsh sun, blowing sand and dry air.
+Protect your body from the unrelenting sun, blowing sand and dry air.
 You can make your life easy by covering as much skin as possible.
-Wear 100% cotton or linen clothes.
-Preferably loose clothes with long sleeves.
-Light-coloured clothes are most suited to wear.
-Although some colourful accessories may be helpful for the pictures.
-Skirts and dresses are impractical.
-Especially if you want to scramble up a mountainside or ride a camel.
+Wear 100% cotton or linen clothes—preferably loose clothes with long sleeves.
+Light-colored clothes are most suited to wear, although some colorful accessories may be helpful for the pictures.
+Skirts and dresses are impractical, especially if you want to scramble up a mountainside or ride a camel.
 Bring layers of clothes so you can find easily adept yourself to the heat of the day and the cold of the night.
-By covering your shoulders, arms and legs, you also respect our custom of dressing modestly.
+By covering your shoulders, arms, and legs, you also respect our custom of dressing modestly.

-During the day, it is an excellent idea to protect your feet from the hot desert sand by wearing sneakers.
-Especially during summer when the sand is burning hot during the day.
+During the day, it is essential to protect your feet from the hot desert sand by wearing sneakers, especially during summer, when the sand is burning hot during the day.
 And during the coolers season’s sneakers keep your feet warm.
 They also come in very handy when you walk canyons and climb rocks.
 Those of you who love the flip flops, bring them too.
 At certain times of the day, they come in very handy.
-Like when you are relaxing and enjoying the sunset on a dune.
+Like when you are in our camp.

 Last but not least, it is a good idea to bring lip and facial salve to protect your skin from the desert air.
 And of course, bring sunscreen protection to safeguard your uncovered skin.